Partners for Your Business®

 Our partners are much more than excellent legal practitioners-they also provide clients with valuable business counsel derived from years of relevant experience.
 The firm's vast contact base allows us to introduce our clients to people who frequently can advance the client's interest; including prospective business partners, customers, sources of financing, investment bankers, consultants and other useful contacts worldwide.
 Like any good partner, we look for opportunities to add value for our clients beyond the legal work we are retained to deliver.

 Where appropriate to a client's circumstances, flexible billing arrangements also constitute part of our partnering commitment.
-For early stage business clients, including a rapidly growing new media, telecommunications and technology clientele from Silicon Alley and beyond, this may take the form of equity-based fee arrangements creating a direct partnering relationship.
+For early stage business clients, including rapidly growing new media, telecommunications and technology clientele, this may take the form of equity-based fee arrangements creating a direct partnering relationship.

 We measure our success by the success of our clients.
 That's what it means to have the partners of Carter Ledyard & Milburn LLP as Partners for Your Business®.